Andy Dalton: 2014 season

 Dalton had a historically terrible performance against the Cleveland Browns in Week 9, where he completed 10 of 33 passes for 86 total yards with three interceptions to earn a 2.0 passer rating, the lowest by an NFL quarterback with 25 pass attempts since 2004 and the 11th lowest in history.
-He responded with 220 yards and three touchdowns for a season-best rating of 143.9 in a 27–10 road victory over the New Orleans Saints, and his first career win in four attempts against the Houston Texans in Week 11.
+He responded with 220 yards and three touchdowns for a season-best rating of 143.9 in a 27–10 road victory over the New Orleans Saints, and his first career win in four attempts against the Texans in Week 11.
 During Week 12 against the Tampa Bay Buccaneers, Dalton rebounded from three first-half interceptions to run for a touchdown and throw for another in a 14–13 road victory.
-It marked the fourth consecutive year that Dalton had won three games against the NFC, extending his record to 12–3–1 against the opposite conference.
+It marked the fourth consecutive year that Dalton had won three games against the National Football Conference, extending his record to 12–3–1 against the opposite conference.
 The Bengals lost in Week 13 to the Pittsburgh Steelers despite Dalton's solid 128.8 rating and 20-yard touchdown run (the longest ever by a Bengals quarterback), then shut out Cleveland despite his 53.6 rating.
-Two weeks later, Dalton threw two touchdowns and an interception in a 37–28 win over the Broncos to help the Bengals clinch a playoff berth for a franchise-record fourth straight year.
-In the regular-season finale against the Steelers, Dalton threw two first-half interceptions but led an 89-yard fourth-quarter drive capped by a five-yard touchdown pass to Jermaine Gresham to cut the deficit to 20–17, but despite a streak of 11 of 12 passes for 101 yards, A. J. Green fumbled inside Steelers territory to seal the 27–17 loss and a #5 wild card seed in the playoffs.
+Two weeks later, Dalton threw two touchdowns and an interception in a 37–28 win over the Denver Broncos to help the Bengals clinch a playoff berth for a franchise-record fourth straight year.
+In the regular-season finale against the Steelers, Dalton threw two first-half interceptions but led an 89-yard fourth-quarter drive capped by a five-yard touchdown pass to Jermaine Gresham to cut the deficit to 20–17, but despite a streak of 11 of 12 passes for 101 yards, Green fumbled inside Steelers territory to seal the 27–17 loss and a #5 wild card seed in the playoffs.

 Playing without many of his offensive weapons against the Colts on the road in the Wild Card Round, Dalton led the Bengals to their fourth straight playoff loss by a score of 26–10, with a 155-yard, no touchdown, no interception effort.